MCP HubMCP Hub

 Tools

-The server implements several tools to interact with Obsidian:
+The server implements multiple tools to interact with Obsidian:

-• get_file_contents: Returns the content of a single file in your vault.
+• get_file_contents: Return the content of a single file in your vault.

-• search: Searches for documents matching a specified text query across all files in the vault.
+• search: Search for documents matching a specified text query across all files in the vault

-• patch_content: Inserts content into an existing note relative to a heading, block reference, or frontmatter field.
+• patch_content: Insert content into an existing note relative to a heading, block reference, or frontmatter field.

-• append_content: Appends content to a new or existing file in the vault.
+• append_content: Append content to a new or existing file in the vault.

-• Search for all files where Azure CosmosDb is mentioned and explain the context in which it is mentioned.
+• Search for all files where Azure CosmosDb is mentioned and quickly explain to me the context in which it is mentioned

-• Summarize the last meeting notes and create a new note 'summary meeting.md' with an introduction for email sharing.
+• Summarize the last meeting notes and put them into a new note 'summary meeting.md'.
+Add an introduction so that I can send it via email.

 Configuration